 The Annual Tenant Report will also include a summary of performance on complaints.

-Lessons learnt are captured at the end of every complaint and logged within the quarterly complaints tracker to show how SLH is using complaints to drive improvements and learning.
-This is considered by the internal Customer Feedback Group and Tenant Complaint Panel.
-This is a key feature of the Resident Engagement Strategy.
-Lessons learned are reported to Board as part of the quarterly performance reports and a summary published within the annual tenant report.
+Lessons learnt are captured at the end of every complaint to show how SLH is using complaints to drive improvements and learning.
+This is considered by the internal Feedback Group and Tenant Complaint Panel as appropriate.